code-corps/blog.codecorps.org-site/README.md

 ![Code Corps Bedrock + Sage Logo](https://d3pgew4wbk2vb1.cloudfront.net/images/github/code-corps-site.png)

+This repository contains the Bedrock file structure and Sage theme for the [Code Corps WordPress blog](https://blog.codecorps.org).

-Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.
+[Bedrock](https://roots.io/bedrock/) is a modern WordPress stack that helps you get started with the best development tools and project structure.

+[Sage](https://roots.io/sage/) is the best WordPress starter theme with a modern front-end development workflow.

 Much of the philosophy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).